Bellewood - A LifeMinded® Residence

 One on One Time: Make a regular date with a friend for coffee or tea.
 Because it’s a regular thing, you won’t have to reschedule it over and over.
 Invite a friend to your home for a meal.
 Take your pet, or just yourself on a walk to somewhere populated like a mall or a park.
 Video and/or phone chats can be great substitutes if relative distance is an issue, but it’s well worth taking the time and effort to engage face to face with your favorite people or new friends whenever you can.

 Don't Discount Those Group Activities

 Group activities provide a structured endeavor and regular meeting times and offer the opportunity to meet new people and develop friendships by seeing those people on a regular basis.
 One of the advantages of living at a senior residential community is this type of engaged social activity, but that’s just the beginning of the opportunities and you don’t need to be part of a retirement community for any of them!
 Explore options like religious or non-denominational spiritual organizations where you can take part of group studies, choirs, book clubs or volunteer charity projects and events.
 Not into big groups?
 There are a ton of activities ideal for five people or less that work just as well, like walking together, board games, or gardening.
 A little company can go a long way when it comes to keeping you healthy.

-At Bellevue, we take a great deal of pride in helping seniors expand their worlds, and improve their quality of life as their social circle grows.
-Living at Belllevue means joining a community.
+At Kirkland senior living, we take a great deal of pride in helping seniors expand their worlds, and improve their quality of life as their social circle grows.
+Living at Bellewood means joining a community.
 We define assisted living as working hard to make sure our residents can make the most of every part of their lives, and that includes being as active socially as they are comfortable with.
-We offer our residents every opportunity to build relationship that last while at the same time nurturing relationships that already exist.
+We offer our residents every opportunity to build relationships that last while at the same time nurturing relationships that already exist.
 We strive to find new ways to help our residents find the connections and real social discourse that exemplifies living the LifeMinded way.